aws-solutions/automated-security-response-on-aws/README.md

 #### Configure the Playbook

 Edit **bin/\<standard\>.ts**.
 The following 3 lines are critical to definition of the Playbook.
-These values enable SHARR to map from the StandardsControlArn in a finding to your remediations.
+These values enable ASR to map from the StandardsControlArn in a finding to your remediations.

 ```typescript
 const standardShortName = 'NPB'